dabonetn/Apple2Card-Dan-CR-Board-/README.md

 LED D11 (just above the J6 header) indicates network activity of the WIZnet adapter.

+## Mounting Bracket
-The [CAD](/CAD) folder contains two different designs for 3D printed bracket, which can be used to mount the WIZnet Ethernet adapter into the back of the Apple II.
+The [CAD](/CAD) folder contains different STL designs for 3D printed brackets, which can be used to mount the WIZnet Ethernet adapter into the back of an Apple II.

 ![3D Printed Eth Mount](pics/DAN2EthMount.jpg)

 ## FTP Access
 When the Ethernet adapter is installed you can use FTP to remotely access the SD cards.
 The FTP access is very limited and only allows up- and downloading volumes to the volume files.
 The volumes are shown in two separate directories (SD1 and SD2) and list the volume files BLKDEV01.PO-BLKDEV0F.PO.
 Other files and other directories are not accessible via FTP (any unrelated files and folders will stay on the SD cards, but neither be visible nor writable via FTP).

 The Apple II access is suspended as soon as any FTP session is active.
 Disconnect your FTP client to resume Apple II access to the volumes.

+FTP data is transfered at about 170-200KB/s.
+140K disk-sized image transfers in less than a second.
+Full-sized 33MB images require about 2:45 minutes.

 Notice that any RESET of the Apple II also resets the DAN][Controller and the network device.
 So avoid pressing Ctrl-RESET on the Apple II while up- or downloading volume images via FTP.

+### Preparing SD Cards for FTP
+The FTP server cannot create new files, nor rename files.
+It also cannot enlarge files.

+Prepare fresh SD cards before installing them by creating all required volume files (BLKDEV0X.PO) in the root folder of the SD card:
+Just use an empty 33MB ProDOS template for each file.
+The FTP server is able to upload/download data to a volume as soon as the respective file exists.

+Even if you prepare the SD card using ProDOS images of the maximum supported size (33MB), you will still be able to upload smaller ProDOS images via FTP (smaller is no problem, just larger files wouldn't work).

+You can upload files of any supported size.
+Small standard 140K floppy disk **ProDOS** images also work (not just large harddrive volumes).

-## IP Configuration
+### IP Configuration
-The IP address for FTP is currently configured using a separate tool.
-See the [dsk](/dsk) folder for disk images with the IP configuration tool.
-The ".PO" image can also be stored as a volume on the DAN][ Controller.

-*This tool (disk) will eventually be replaced by an option integrated into the normal boot menu (come back to check for updates soon :) ).*
+The FTP server requires a fixed IP address.
+It is configured through the boot menu:

+* As normal, press **RETURN** after booting to enter the boot menu.
+* Then press '**I**' instead of selecting a boot volume.
+* Then enter the new IP address.
+* To disable the FTP server, set the IP to "0.0.0.0".

+The IP configuration is stored persistently.

+The FTP server is active when a Wiznet module is connected and an IP adress is configured.
+The IP address is also shown in the boot menu.

 ### Advanced FTP Clients
 The FTP server is limited to a single connection.
 If you use advanced FTP clients, like FileZilla, then you need to configure the FTP connection: see the "connection properties" and enable "Limit number of simulataneous connections" and set the limit to "1":